Essential 4WD Adventure Preparation Checklist

 Navigation

 Proper navigation tools are essential for any adventure.
 A road atlas or 4X4 maps and topographic maps will help you navigate through unfamiliar areas.
-A compass and ruler are useful for precise navigation.
+We always recommend downloading offline Google Maps to a device for access out of service, as well as offline Wikicamps.

 FAQ